BestTimesToVisit.com Logo

 Thessaloniki Metro

-The brand new metro system is a game-changer for navigating the city center and reaching key areas like the airport.
-It's clean, efficient, and a fantastic way to avoid traffic, especially during peak hours.
+The brand new metro system is a game-changer for getting around the city center and to the airport.
+It's fast, efficient, and a great way to avoid traffic, especially during peak hours.
+Currently, it connects key areas from the suburbs to the city center and the airport.

 Urban Buses (OASTH)

-The extensive bus network covers almost every corner of Thessaloniki, reaching areas not served by the metro.
-It's the most budget-friendly option for longer distances or exploring neighborhoods further out.
+The extensive bus network operated by OASTH covers almost every corner of Thessaloniki, making it a reliable option for reaching areas not served by the metro.
+Buses are frequent and a cost-effective way to explore the city and its outskirts.

-Taxis are readily available and a convenient option, especially for groups, late-night travel, or when carrying luggage.
-Look for the distinctive yellow taxis.
+Taxis are readily available throughout Thessaloniki and are a convenient option, especially for late-night travel or when carrying luggage.
+They are metered, ensuring fair pricing for most journeys.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.